OAMichael/Cpp-Course/Triangles/README.md

 This is project Triangles.

-Main file is TrianglesIntersect.cpp
+Main file is TrianglesIntersect.cpp which is located in Source folder.
-And header is Geometry.hpp

 Folder TESTS contains Unit tests and End-to-end time tests.
 End-to-end folder contains files with different amount of triangles.
 It also contains PCreate program which made for creating time tests.